vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/processes/merges-and-syncs.rst

 Sync
 ~~~~

-Sync (synchronization with Debian) is the automatic copying of new packages from Debian unstable (:term:`code name` "Sid") to the Ubuntu archive.
+Sync (synchronization with Debian) is the automatic copying of new packages from Debian unstable (:term:`code name` "Sid") to the Ubuntu Archive.
 This includes packages that have not been in the distribution before and packages with higher version identifiers than the corresponding Ubuntu packages.
 Corresponding Ubuntu packages that carry :term:`Ubuntu delta` are excluded from the sync.

-The sync process runs from the opening of the Ubuntu archive for a new :term:`release <Ubuntu release>` until the :ref:`debian-import-freeze`.
+The sync process runs from the opening of the Ubuntu Archive for a new :term:`release <Ubuntu release>` until the :ref:`debian-import-freeze`.

-On request (via a :term:`Launchpad` ticket), :term:`archive admins <Archive admin>` can sync a package from Debian even if the Ubuntu package carries Ubuntu delta.
+On request (via a :term:`Launchpad` ticket), :term:`archive admins <Archive admin>` can sync a package from Debian even if the Ubuntu package carries an Ubuntu delta.
 In this case, the Ubuntu delta is dropped.
 A good example is when Ubuntu-specific changes have been merged into the Debian package or the :term:`upstream` project and are no longer needed.

 .. admonition:: Getting packages from Debian to Ubuntu outside of the sync process